General Physics I

 - Outline the development of the methods used to explain the mechanical universe and the limitations of each method.

 - Unit 5: Thermal Physics and States of Matter

 - Unit 6: Vibrations and Waves

 Serway, R.A., & Vuille, C. College Physics.
 11th edition, Vol. 1.
 Boston, MA: Cengage Learning, 2018.

 A scientific calculator capable of scientific notation (10x), logarithms, ex, yx and trigonometric functions including inverse functions.
 The calculator must be capable of working in radians as well as degrees.
 You will also need a set of simple drawing instruments (i.e. ruler, protractor).

 Note: For the final exam you will only be allowed to use a non-programmable scientific calculator.

 Open Learning Faculty Member Information

 An Open Learning Faculty member is available to assist students.
-Primary communication is by phone if you are taking the print version of the course and through the Learning Management System's "Mail" tool if you are taking the web version.
-You will receive the necessary contact information when you start your course.
+Primary communication is by phone if you are taking the print version of the course and through the Learning Environment's "Mail" tool if you are taking the online version.
+Students will receive the necessary contact information at the start of the course.

 |Final examination *||60%|